-After you create a Horizon virtual apps collection in Workspace ONE Access, log in to Horizon Administrator and configure SAML authentication on the Horizon Connection Server instances to allow users to launch Horizon desktops and applications using single sign-on.
+After you create a Horizon virtual apps collection in Workspace ONE Access, log in to Horizon Console and configure SAML authentication on the Horizon Connection Server instances to allow users to launch Horizon desktops and applications using single sign-on.
+When SAML authentication is configured, users logged into Workspace ONE can launch their remote Horizon desktops and applications from the Intelligent Hub app or portal without going through a second login procedure.

 You must configure SAML authentication on at least one Horizon Connection Server instance in a pod.
 Configuring SAML authentication on all instances in the pod is recommended.